nubz/gds-validation/readme.md

 [![Coverage Status](https://coveralls.io/repos/github/nubz/gds-validation/badge.svg?branch=main)](https://coveralls.io/github/nubz/gds-validation?branch=main)
 # GDS Validation

-Require this package in your node apps, including govuk prototypes and use the methods to validate forms and fields to return error messages that are templated to GDS recommendations.
+Require this package in your node server apps, including govuk prototypes and use the methods to validate forms and fields on the server to return error messages that are templated to GDS recommendations.
 Response formats are optimised for use in govuk prototype Nunjucks error summary components, however there is no dependency on any govuk libraries so other apps can also use this package and consume error responses as they see fit.